Trea's 2 HRs send Dodgers past Angels 7-1 for series sweep – KION546

 Brandon Marsh hit a late-inning homer to break up the Dodgers’ shutout bid for the second straight night, but the Angels flopped into the break with their 12th loss in 14 games.
 Marsh homered in the seventh, and Shohei Ohtani had two singles for the 23rd multi-hit game of his second All-Star season.

+“Having five days, I think that probably helps a little more,” Angels manager Phil Nevin said.
+“We’ll get together Thursday for a little workout and get on the plane to Atlanta.
+It doesn’t get any easier.
+Getting away from it for a little bit will probably help some of the guys.”

 Mike Trout was a late scratch for the Halos, missing his fourth straight game with upper back spasms.
-The 10-time All-Star selection was in the Angels’ lineup until about three minutes before the first pitch, and his availability for the All-Star Game is unclear.
+The 10-time All-Star selection was in the Angels’ lineup until about three minutes before the first pitch.

+Trout said he’ll sleep on it before he decided whether to bow out of the All-Star Game.

-José Suarez (1-4) yielded six runs on five hits and three walks while failing to get out of the fourth inning.
+José Suarez (1-4) yielded six runs on five hits and three walks while failing to get out of the fourth inning for the Halos.

 Turner warmed up for his appearance in the Midsummer Classic with a solo homer as the Dodgers’ second batter, putting the Angels behind in the first inning for the fourth time on their five-game homestand.
 After Turner added his shot in the third, Muncy followed with his first homer in nine games.